po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/28-Stu_Mini-Project/Develop/01_bubble-sort/README.md

 # Bubble Sort - The Interviewee

-As the interviewer, it is your job to properly restate the problem to the interviewer and expected output to ensure you understand what you have been asked.
-If the interviewer prompts you with a question, it is not in bad faith, but rather a nudge in the right direction.
+As the interviewer, it is your job to properly restate the problem and expected output to ensure you understand what you have been asked to accomplish.
+If the interviewer prompts you with questions throughout each question, it is not in bad faith, but rather a nudge in the right direction to help your thought process.

 ## Problem